sparrowapp-dev/sparrow-app/README.md

   Points to remember:

   - `Running yarn docker:up will also start web app on localhost:1422.
-You can comment it in docker compose if you want to run it locally.`
+You can comment it out in docker compose if you want to run the app locally.`

 #### -> [METHOD 2] Non-Docker Method